seanbaxter/DirectXShaderCompiler/docs/CommandLine.rst

     assert(Map.count("help") > 0);
     Map["help"]->setDescription("Shows help");

-    cl::ParseCommandLineOptions(argc, argv, "This is a small program to demo the LLVM CommandLine API");
+    cl::ParseCommandLineOptions(argc, argv, "This is a small program to demo the LLVM37 CommandLine API");
     ...
   }